-An important note about Doctor of Ministry tuition: Once you have matriculated into a cohort (you have applied, been accepted, and have paid the matriculation fee), your tuition is locked while you are an active participant of that cohort.
-Tuition does not increase while you are an active participant in the cohort to which you have been accepted.
+An important note about Doctor of Ministry tuition: Once someone has matriculated into a cohort (applied, accepted, and paid the matriculation fee), their tuition is locked while an active participant of that cohort.
+Tuition does not increase for students active in the track to which they were accepted.

-Because your church or parachurch ministry will benefit significantly from your studies, begin by seeking funding from that institution.
+Because your church, or parachurch ministry, will benefit significantly from your studies, consider seeking funding from that institution.
 If you wish, Gordon-Conwell will write to your board to propose this.
 Please e-mail us to request this letter.

 - You may want to ask your church, or parachurch organization, to underwrite all of your tuition costs.
 If your people understand that this is an investment in their own future, they may be willing to take on this expense.

-Because not all organizations are able to pick up the total cost of your program, you may want to present a plan of shared participation in the costs of a D.Min. education.
-You and your church may discuss your needs and agree to a division of the costs, with you and the church each contributing a percentage of the costs of the program.
+You may also want to present a plan of shared participation in the costs of a D.Min. education.
+Your people may be willing to help you study by agreeing to a division of the costs, in which both you and they contribute a percentage of the costs of the program.

-- You and your ministry organization agree on the amounts each of you will contribute to the cost of your doctoral studies.
+- You and your organization agree on the amounts each of you will contribute to the cost.